 No. Most people at our dances with approach other patrons and ask them to dance.
-It's common practice to accept such invitation but you are never required too.
-Dance with the people you want to and feel free to refuse anyone who imposes on your comfort or personal space.
+It's common practice to accept such invitation but you are never required to.
+Dance with the people you want to!

 What should I wear and bring?

 All you need is a sense of adventure.
 We recommend you wear whatever clothing you'd wear out to a bar, provided its comfortable and not too restrictive.
-Some venues are picky about footwear and require indoor only soft soled shoes.
+Some venues are specific about footwear and require indoor-only soft soled shoes.
 If you don't have these, don't worry, in those places it's pretty common to dance in socks.